aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 ## Prerequisites

 ### Operating System
-- This Guidance can be deployed using Windows, MacOS, or Linux.
+- Windows, MacOS, or Linux.
 - An IDE, AWS CDK and AWS CLI are required.
 - NPM installed
 - Docker - IMPORTANT: In your Docker settings, verify that "Use containerd for pulling and storing images" is disabled.
 This setting causes issues with pushing Docker images to AWS ECR